Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 (define-alias jlMath java.lang.Math) (jlMath:sqrt 16.0) ⇒ 4.0

-You can even evaluate class-expression
+You can even evaluate class-expression at run-time

 (in which case Kawa may have to use slower reflection):